Tencent looks to Facebook for inspiration as revenue growth declines

 That excludes doling out large sums for video content, the extent of which Tencent declines to disclose.
 But it saw a ramp-up this year.
 It has recently inked licensing deals for television, film, sport and music, including with U.S. cable broadcaster HBO and the NBA.

-Tencent's revenue grew 24 percent to 20.98 billion yuan ($3.4 billion) in the three months through December, slightly above forecasts of 20.5 billion, on the back of strong sales from online gaming on PCs and smartphones linked to its social networks.
+Tencent's revenue grew 24 percent to 20.98 billion yuan (2.3 billion pounds) in the three months through December, slightly above forecasts of 20.5 billion, on the back of strong sales from online gaming on PCs and smartphones linked to its social networks.

 Net income rose 51 percent to 5.95 billion yuan, below estimates of 6.26 billion, according to a Thomson Reuters SmartEstimate poll of 11 analysts.